LeaVerou/lea.verou.me/2024/context-chips/index.md

 - I was worried that increasing the number of upfront answers to 5 would increase cognitive overhead (and even scrolling distance!) too much.

 A UX researcher we were working with even did a [heuristic evaluation](https://www.nngroup.com/articles/how-to-conduct-a-heuristic-evaluation/) that somewhat favored the 5-point template mainly on the basis of being a more familiar UI.
-The odds seemed stacked against sentiment chips, but the upcoming usability testing could still tip the scales in their favor.
+The odds seemed stacked against context chips, but the upcoming usability testing could still tip the scales in their favor.

 ## Usability Testing to the Rescue!